 \section{{Abstract}}

-\textbf{\boldmath{ With no direct evidence for new physics at the TeV scale, deviations from the Standard Model (SM) can be explored systematically through Effective Field Theories (EFTs) such as the Standard Model EFT (SMEFT).
-SMEFT extends the SM by introducing higher-dimensional operators parametrized by Wilson coefficients, offering a framework to probe beyond the SM (BSM) effects.
+\textbf{\boldmath{ With no evidence of direct production of beyond the Standard Model (BSM) particles at the TeV scale, deviations from the Standard Model (SM) can be explored systematically through Effective Field Theories (EFTs) such as the Standard Model EFT (SMEFT).
+The SMEFT, a framework for probing BSM effects, extends the SM by introducing higher-dimensional operators parameterized by Wilson coefficients.
 This contribution highlights three recent analyses using the ATLAS Run-2 dataset at a center-of-mass energy of $\sqrt{s}$ = 13 TeV with an integrated luminosity of 140 $\text{fb}^{-1}$.
-Combined measurements improve the sensitivity to Wilson coefficients by reducing degeneracies and tightening constraints, exploring the potential of SMEFT in the top quark sector. }}
+Combined measurements enhance sensitivity to Wilson coefficients, exploring the potential of SMEFT in the top quark sector. }}

 \fbox{\parbox{0.975\linewidth}{ \textcolor{white!40!black}{ } }}